Covid 19 coronavirus: NZ Treasury unveils record bond tender programme

-New Zealand Debt Management (NZDM) has set a $25 billion bond programme for 2019/20 - almost double that forecast in the middle of last month - to fund the Government's moves to prop up the economy in the face of the Covid-19 pandemic.
+New Zealand Debt Management (NZDM) has set a $25 billion bond programme for 2019/20 - almost double that forecast in the middle of last month - to fund the Government's moves to prop up the economy for the Covid-19 pandemic.

-With $8b of issuance already completed, that leaves $17b of bonds to be issued over the next three months until the end of the Government's fiscal year on June 30.
+About $8b has alreadybeen issued, leaving $17b of bonds to be issued over the next three months until the end of the Government's fiscal year on June 30.

-It will be the biggest ever quarter for New Zealand government bond issuance any quarter, and the annual figure will be the biggest on record.
+It will be the biggest quarter for New Zealand government bond issuance and the annual figure will be the biggest on record.

 NZDM, part of the Treasury, also left the door open to raise more.